 By making sure the features we implement are valuable, we reduce the chance that the debt they create will be too much of a burden.

 Once a feature has been added, it’s there to stay

 Part of the reason we need to be so vigilant against features that don’t produce sufficient value is that once a feature has been added, it’s almost always there to stay.

 Even when it becomes apparent after the fact that the feature isn’t performing as well as we anticipated, the typical approach is to do nothing.
 Part of this is the sunk cost fallacy.
 Often there is the hope that even if the feature isn’t used today, it will be in the future.

 But there’s also a legitimate reason for doing nothing.
 Removing a feature also has a cost, both in the development effort needed to cleanly remove it, and in potentially upsetting customers.
 So once a feature is added to a product, it is almost always there to stay.

 The only sure-fire way of avoiding technical debt is to not write code in the first place.
 As developers our first instinct is to solve a problem by coding, but that’s not always the best strategy.
 Often times, we need to push aside that instinct.

 A personal example is a job board I run that helps international developers find jobs in Japan.
 I started by just posting jobs I came across, but eventually heard of enough success stories that I figured companies would be willing to pay for it.
-As part of this, I wanted to do some basic screening of applications before they went to the company.
+As part of this, I wanted to do some basic screening of applications for spam before they went to the company,.

 To do this, I started building a screening system using Ruby on Rails.
 However, after about a day of development, I realised that making a system that worked better than having the candidates send emails was rather complex.
 I’d need to replicate all the features baked into email: attachments, communication between the candidates and companies, and so on.
 What’s more, I’d need to ensure the system actually stayed up, monitoring logs and what not.